Thai Massage has developed into many styles. What are the differences, and which one is right for you? And where do you get the information to decide?

 Once therapists become seasoned and experienced, they do not want to merely follow the routine that they learned in massage school.
 That would get boring and uninspiring.

-Thai Massage is a creative, intuitive, graceful, flowing art, not a mechanical system of pressing or rubbing on certain points or muscles.
+Thai Massage is a creative, intuitive, graceful, flowing art.
+It is not just a mechanical system of pressing or rubbing on certain points or muscles.

 Therefore it is natural that therapists express their creativity by developing their own styles.